nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     * Pros:
         * User can ensure that the correct student will be deleted as matriculation number is unique to a student.
     * Cons:
-        * The user is required to know the student's matriculation number to perform the action.
+        * User is required to know the student's matriculation number to perform the action.

 * **Alternative 2:** Find student using student's name
     * Pros:
         * User is not required to know the student's matriculation number.
     * Cons:
-        * The user might have to go through extra steps to identify and delete a student if there is another student with the same name in the system.
+        * User might have to go through extra steps to identify and delete a student if there is another student with the same name in the system.
-        * The user has to type more words if the student name is too long.
+        * User has to type more words if the student name is too long.

+In the end, Alternative 1 was chosen because it is less likely to introduce bugs into the system, even though it comes with some usability cost.
+Furthermore, in Alternative 2, the user could potentially identify and delete the wrong student if there are multiple students sharing the same name.

 ### Add Appointment `AddAppt`